 Watch Out for Electrical Power Lines and Other Dangerous Objects

 When working in high winds safety is lowered and many fatalities occur when the worker falls or is blown into power lines or strikes another object like a sign or building.
-When setting up the work zone, employers and workers need to ensure that there are no potential hazards in close proximity to the aerial lift and that the wind levels aren’t too strong to risk anyone’s safety.
+When setting up the work zone, employers and workers need to ensure that there are no potential hazards in close proximity to the aerial lift and that the wind levels aren’t over OSHA bucket truck wind restrictions.
 When working on electrical lines, remain at least 10 feet away from live electrical lines at all times, and make sure all workers wear protective clothing like hard hats, rubber boots, and insulated gloves.

 Always Use Fall Protection Equipment

 Fall Protection is a system designed to help prevent fatal falls from aerial lifts.
 It is required when working at heights of six feet or greater, and whenever working over dangerous objects and materials.
-Full body harnesses and shock-absorbing lanyards are the main components of Fall protection, along with guard rails on the platform, and are used to prevent a worker from falling to the ground or a lower working level.
-Fall Protection systems are very effective at preventing workers from falling and getting injured or killed.
+Full body harnesses and shock-absorbing lanyards are the main components of fall protection, along with guard rails on the platform, and are used to prevent a worker from falling to the ground or a lower working level.
+Fall protection systems are very effective at preventing workers from falling and getting injured or killed.

 Fall protection is a controversial topic for scissor lift operators.
 Some say that fall protection isn’t needed with scissor lifts, while others say that it is required.